 - Hiding unsightly areas

 If you need help in working out how many trees you need, ask your supplier for suggestions but before you call them try to get hold of a floor plan.
 Why?
 Because there are tens of thousands of wedding venues in the UK and no one supplier will know every venue.
-A floor plan will help you to plan your wedding and help any supplier to help you.
+A floor plan will help you to plan your wedding and assist a supplier to help you.

 Compare like for like

 Event suppliers in certain sectors don’t have any real standardisation, the better the supplier the better the end product.
 That means a 3M tall tree can vary from a twig to a beautiful specimen tree, so you need to compare like for like.
-Below is an example of an apple and pears comparison of two trees – the tree on the right is supplied by ourselves and the other by… who knows.
+Below is an example of an apple and pears comparison of two Birch trees – the tree on the right is supplied by ourselves and the other by… who knows.

 Once you have decided on a supplier book early.
 Especially relevant if you are having a wedding during the peak season (April – November) – all the best suppliers get booked up very quickly.